powsybl/powsybl-core/docs/data/datasources.md

 archive format:
 - A Zip archive is also already compressed so the compression format for `ZipArchiveDataSource` is always ZIP.
 - A Tar archive can be compressed by any compression format, excluding ZIP (since it would create a Zip archive containing the Tar archive): BZIP2, GZIP, XZ or ZSTD.
+It can also not be compressed.

 Just like `DirectoryDataSource`, the archive datasources integrate the notions of base name and data extension.
 If not given as a parameter in the datasource constructor, the archive file name is even defined using the base name and the